-The principal achievements of this paper concern the link between the theory of pseudo-bubbles and the isoperimetric problem for small volumes, in a complete Riemannian manifold with some kind of boundedness at infinity, on the metric and its fourth derivatives.
-This task was carried out by the same author in the context of manifolds for which there is existence of minimizers in all volumes, in particular for manifolds with cocompact isometry group or manifolds with finite volume, compare with \cite{RRosales} .
-In this paper, we deal with the same questions, but the technics employed to encompass the difficulties arisen from the lack of existence of minimizers, are completely new.
-Namely, we embed isometrically the manifold $M$ into a metric space composed of the disjoint union of pieces $(M_{\infty},p_{\infty},g_{\infty})$ that are limit manifolds of sequences $(M,p_j,g)_j$, with $p_j\in M$, in some suitable pointed $C^{k,\alpha}$ topology.
-The arguments presented here are useful because they permit to show nontrivial propositions for $M$ complete, noncompact, possibly without existence of minimizers, only provided that sufficiently many sequences $(M,p_j,g)$ have a limit in a $C^{k,\alpha}$ toplogy.
-For the convenience of the reader we repeat the relevant material from \cite{NarAnn},\cite{BM}, \cite{Pet}, \cite{PXu} and \cite{NarGD} without proofs, thus making our exposition self-contained.\\
+The principal achievements of this paper concern the link between the theory of pseudo-bubbles and the isoperimetric problem for small volumes in a complete Riemannian manifold with some kind of "boundedness at infinity" on the metric and its fourth derivatives.
+This task was carried out by the same author in the context of manifolds for which there is existence of minimizers in all volumes, in particular for manifolds with co-compact isometry group or manifolds with finite volume (compare with \cite{RRosales}).
+In this paper, we deal with the same questions, but with entirely new techniques, which meet the difficulties arising from the lack of existence of minimizers.
+Namely, we isometrically embed the manifold $M$ into a metric space which is composed of a disjoint union of pieces $(M_{\infty},p_{\infty},g_{\infty})$.
+These pieces are limits manifolds of sequences $(M,p_j,g)_j$, with $p_j\in M$, in some suitable pointed $C^{k,\alpha}$ topology.
+The arguments presented here are useful because they allow us to prove non-trivial phenomena for $M$ complete, non-compact, possibly without existence of minimizers, provided that sufficiently many sequences $(M,p_j,g)$ have a limit in a $C^{k,\alpha}$ topology.
+For the convenience of the reader, we repeat the relevant material from \cite{NarAnn},\cite{BM}, \cite{Pet}, \cite{PXu} and \cite{NarGD} without proofs for a self-contained exposition.\\